 The Roll Up

-Each year, The Roll Up invites a Black artist from across the nation to participate in a transformative residency.
+Each year, The Roll Up CLT invites a Black artist from across the nation to participate in a transformative site-specific residency.
 Visiting artists receive furnished living spaces, stipends, and holistic support that empowers them to thrive creatively while engaging with the local community.
-The Roll Up also nurtures local talent through our Fellowship and Internship programs -- equipping emerging artists with the tools and resources necessary to establish themselves in the field.
+Beyond national residencies, The Roll Up nurtures local talent through fellowship and internship programs, equipping emerging artists with the tools, mentorship, and resources needed to establish themselves professionally.
+By connecting national artists, local creatives, and neighborhood residents through participatory interventions, pedagogical collaborations, and collective art-making, The Roll Up functions as a catalyst—bridging artists and transforming neighborhoods across borders.

 The Roll Up CLT is generously funded by individual donors and The Black Art Futures Fund Grant, The Arts & Science Council, McKnight Foundation, Artists Residencies Consortium, Omega Psi Phi Fraternity, Inc., Life Membership Foundation, #CharlotteIsCreative HUG Grant program, Foundation For The Carolinas, The Reemprise Fund, Common Field, and The John S. and James L. Knight Foundation.